Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Problem setup

-As a side note, we find that the weak selection-conditional coverage does not necessarily imply FCR control, although in some special cases both can be true (see, e.g., \cite{bao2024selective} for such examples).
-We put this as a proposition below, with a counterexample given in Appendix~\ref{app:proof_weak_FCR}.
+As a side note, the weak selection-conditional coverage does not necessarily imply FCR control, although in some special cases both can be true (see, e.g., \cite{bao2024selective} for such examples).
+We put this as a proposition below, with a counterexample given in Supplementary Section~\ref{app:proof_weak_FCR}.